 iii. find that this Policy was violated.

-d) A decision that the policy was violated will be made upon the record provided by the investigator and any comments submitted by the complainant or respondent.
+d) A decision that the policy was violated will be made based on the evidence provided by the investigator and any comments submitted by the complainant or respondent during the seven-day review period.
 The decision will be based on the totality of circumstances surrounding the complaint, including but not limited to, the context of that conduct, its severity, frequency, whether it was physically threatening, humiliating, or was simply offensive in nature.
-Facts will be considered on the basis of what is reasonable to persons of ordinary sensitivity and not on the particular sensitivity or reaction of an individual.
+Facts will be considered based on a reasonable person standard.

-e) If the appropriate administrative official determines that this policy was violated, he or she will take disciplinary action that is appropriate for the severity of the conduct.
+e) If the appropriate department head or administrative official determines that this policy was violated, he or she will take disciplinary action that is appropriate for the severity of the conduct.
 Disciplinary actions include but are not limited to written reprimands, the imposition of conditions, reassignment, suspension, and dismissal.

-f) The complainant and the respondent will be informed in writing of the administrative official's decision and will be provided a copy of the final statement of findings.
+f) The complainant and the respondent will be informed in writing of the department head or administrative official's decision and will be provided a copy of the final statement of findings.

-g) Implementation of disciplinary action will be handled in accordance with the U. T. System's policy and procedures for discipline and dismissal of employees.
+g) Implementation of disciplinary action will be handled in accordance with the U. T. System's policy and procedures for HOP 3.7.3 Discipline/Dismissal of Employees.